This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 I mean, if you buy this bike, promise me you will spray paint it to make it more original.
 (And then ride it as if you stole it, to complete the effect).

 The commercial-ness of this bike does its best to squash everything the independent spirit of single-speed riding embodies.

-That said, for many of you readers, this is all of the bike you can afford right now.
+That said, for many of you readers, this is the most you can afford.
 And I’d much rather have you pedaling happily on this steed than hitchhiking everywhere like a bum.

 For my review: The Takara is a heavy steel frame.
 And the wheels are only single-walled which makes them a little flimsy for heavy riders and rough urban environments.
 Do your best to avoid potholes.

 Bottom Line: Mow a few more lawns, scrap a few more beer cans, and see if you can’t step up a level.

-I really like what Vilano is bringing to the bike world.
-They have creatively come up with an excellent way to deliver top-notch bikes to the market for only a fraction of the cost of their competition.
+I like what 6KU is bringing to the bike world.
+They have creatively invented an excellent way to deliver top-notch bikes to the market for only a fraction of the cost of their competition.

-While Vilano does not offer as much variety in colors and styles as some of the other bikes, this single-speed sure is an eye-catcher and is guaranteed to draw a lot of compliments.
+While 6KU does not offer as much variety in colors and styles as some of the other bikes, this single-speed sure is an eye-catcher and is guaranteed to draw a lot of compliments.

 The entire package comes in under 25 pounds, which is going to give you the strength you need without too much weight.